prakan1684/O.O.C-Freak/README.md

 # O.O.C-Freak
-This is a game I made for a game jam at my college.
+This is a game a small team and I made for a game jam at my college.
 I'm actively working on it and changes from other people are more than allowed.
 I hope to keep working on this and further advance it.
 #Change Log for programming and major systems changes